-At the Onslow Imaging Center for Women, our focus is on providing state-of-the-art diagnostic imagine services, making it possible for physicians to diagnose and treat diseases.
+At the Onslow Imaging Center for Women, our focus is on providing state-of-the-art diagnostic imaging services, making it possible for physicians to diagnose and treat diseases.
 This includes offering new 3-D mammography, currently available at our center.

 We're making things easier for women and their physicians by offering a wide range of imaging services all under one roof.
 We provide essential diagnostic services in an environment that offers privacy and comfort, away from the hustle and bustle of the hospital, in a building adjacent to the Hospital's Emergency Department.